 In each Summer, Fall, and Winter term, three sections of ECON 4908 with the consecutive single-letter designations A, B, and C will be offered by the University.
 Students taking the course for the first time will be enrolled in Section A, students taking it for the second time will be enrolled in Section B, and students taking it for the third time will be in enrolled Section C.

-As of the date this Web page was last updated (2 July 2016), the list of the (forty-seven) Honours essays completed since 1 January 2004 is as follows (embedded links are provided to the full text of most essays that were awarded a grade of A- or higher):
+As of the date this Web page was last updated (12 November 2019), the list of the (forty-eight) Honours essays completed since 1 January 2004 is as follows (embedded links are provided to the full text of most essays that were awarded a grade of A- or higher):

 Abdel Khalek, Amr S., “Microfinance: Viable Financial Services for Development,” 5 December 2005; Sup.
 P. A. Popiel, 2nd.
 A. R. M. Ritter.